AlexanduhHi/alexanduhhi.github.io/_projects/Digital_Audio_Synthesizer/index.md

 [^1]: The touchscreen was not fully implemented due to time constraints.
 The display works, but the "touch" feature is not implemented.
 Also, the UI leaves a lot to be desired, and this is one area for future development.

 [^2]: Please check the following link for the full documentation for this project: [https://digitalcommons.calpoly.edu/eesp/646/](https://digitalcommons.calpoly.edu/eesp/646/)

+[^3]: Arduino libraries are meant to be user-friendly and easy to use, but this means they handle all the hardware interface "magic" behind the scenes.
+On the other hand, STM provides a hardware abstraction layer (HAL) interface (meant to make software modules transferable between STM32 devices) but leaves a lot of the setup up to the programmer.
+While this might make STM32 more flexible by giving programmers more direct access to the lower-level (LL) programming interfaces, this also means that one cannot simply "initialize I2C" with a single line as in Arduino.

+[^4]: Adafruit Seesaw Library: null

+[^5]: MIDI Library: null